Weekly Snapshot Archives - 2015/10

 - Targeted Violence on Campuses: While it is generally known that schools, colleges, and universities are considered safe places, acts of targeted violence such as active shooter incidents can and do occur.
 Campuses face unique challenges when planning for and responding to targeted violence due to location, population, and complex structures.
 Several targeted violence resources are compiled below and on our website to help in your efforts to ensure the safety and well being of your campus community.

 - Preparing for and Responding to Natural Disasters: Threats of natural disasters striking any community are real and the devastating impact of these disasters can be catastrophic.
 The recent flooding in South Carolina caused by unprecedented rainfall has claimed dozens of lives, leaving yet another community rattled to its core; it is a familiar story of devastation.
 Yet, through the darkness of disaster, shine stories of heroic first responders, citizens, and emergency management professionals.
-It is critical to provide these professionals, and your community at large, with the proper information and resources for defending against and responding to natural disasters.

 October 7, 2015